 How to test PCBa board with ICT

-This electronics component tester uses fixed sensor points, “nails”, placed according to the PCB design.
-Their task is to check the solder joints’ integrity.
-ICT sensor probes link up with the board via relevant circuit board test points.
-They make sure that the connection is not damaged.
+The tester has fixed sensor points (“nails”) placed in accordance with the design of the board.
+The sensor points check the integrity of the solder joints.
+ICT sensor probes link up with the PCB via relevant test points, making sure the connection is not damaged.

-Customized testing jigs or test fixtures for PCB can be performed for large or follow-up batches to provide cost-effective and prompt production lot testing.
+Large or follow-up batches can be checked with customized testing jigs or test fixtures, which provides cost-effective and prompt production lot testing.
 These printed circuit board testers can be

 PCB testing jig is great for